james-mcgregor100/JamesMcGregor_T1A2/README.md

 # James McGregor Portfolio Website - T1A2

 Website: www.jamesmcdev.com

 Github: www.github.com/james-mcgregor100/finalportfolio

 # Purpose:
 The purpose of this portfolio website was to create a website to showcase myself as a Web Developer, and a professional in the field of IT.
-I was tasked with creating a website which was responsive, using flexbox and/or grid on each html page.
+I was tasked with creating a website which was responsive, and which made us of flexbox and/or grid on each html page.
 Moreover, the purpose was to create a website that would showcase my abilities as a developer, and to grab the attention of the user who lands on my home page.
-Therefore, I set out to design a website that was both a professional website to show to potential employers, but to also show off my own unique personality through the colours, features, overall styling deployed throughout the website.
+Therefore, I set out to design a website that was both a professional website to show to potential employers, but also to show off my own unique personality through the colours, features, and overall styling deployed throughout the website.

 # Functionality/Features:
 The website features 10 individual html pages, including -